 1. Start small – add a colourful hair accessory, tie, belt, or bag

-You could also try swapping black pieces of clothing for those with a lighter tone, such as a navy, grey, khaki, or stone – as this can help you make a gradual transition towards wearing brighter tones.
+You could also try swapping black pieces of clothing for those with a lighter tone, such as navy, grey, khaki, or stone – as this can help you make a gradual transition towards brighter tones.

 2. Focus on fit first, and colour second

 Sometimes, we might try to compromise on the fit of an outfit because we like other things about it, such as the pattern or colour.
-But this can mean that we spend our time constantly pulling at it and readjusting it, and may even get the urge to change or cover up as soon as we’re able to.
-If you don’t feel fully comfortable in your outfit, it’s also easy to assume that everyone who looks your way is thinking something negative – even when that’s not the case.
+But this can mean we spend our time constantly pulling at it and readjusting it, and may even get the urge to change or cover up as soon as we can.

 For this reason, it’s important to choose clothing that fits well and makes you feel comfortable and confident.
-That way, if you find that more people start to notice and compliment your fashion choices, this will simply reaffirm your own positive feelings about what you’re wearing, and hopefully give you a confidence boost.
+That way, if you find that more people start to notice and compliment your fashion choices, this will simply reaffirm your positive feelings about what you’re wearing, and hopefully give you a confidence boost.

 3. Choose colours that complement your skin’s undertone